thiagomrvieira/weather_app/README.md

 `WeatherResponse`: Transforms raw API data into a more user-friendly format.

 #### Error Handling
-Custom `error handlingà is implemented to provide clear and actionable feedback.
+Custom `error handling` is implemented to provide clear and actionable feedback.

 ### 🚀 Running the project
 #### Ruby Version